This site is is currently under maintenance, please try again later

 The new-generation ancillary products will also have to be offered at appropriate touchpoints.
 Examples of these can include ordering drinks and stating meal or movie content preferences during on-line check-in, travel to the airport, airport check-in, and the pre-departure period.
 Such promotion of these sorts of ancillary products can be conveyed through the airline’s app on the passenger’s PED.

 Other appropriate products during these touchpoints may include destination-related products, or post-flight products, such as grocery items or taxi reservations to take the passenger home after a returning from a trip.
 Marketing via the app on a PED would be convenient at these pre-flight touchpoints and would make use of Wi-Fi connectivity available on the ground and mainly within the airport terminal.

 At touchpoints in later stages, such as during the flight, it would then be appropriate to offer destination-related products, in-flight shopping, access to streamed IFE content from on-ground sources, and in-flight items such as drinks.

-The large number of touchpoints at the off- and on-aircraft phases of the entire journey and passenger experience, and the appropriate products to offer, must be carefully identified and analyzed, so that the passenger does not get annoyed by the over-promotion of an excessive number of products at too many touchpoints.
+A large number of touchpoints at the off- and on-aircraft phases of the entire journey and passenger experience, and the appropriate products to offer, must be carefully identified and analyzed so that the passenger does not get annoyed by the over-promotion of an excessive number of products at too many touchpoints.

-Therefore, as well as creating a holistic reservations, IFE and an ancillary revenue-generating system, airlines would benefit from having the post-ancillary product purchasing analysis process in place at the start.
+Therefore, as well as creating holistic reservations, IFE, and an ancillary revenue-generating system, airlines would benefit from having the post-ancillary product purchasing analysis process in place at the start.
 This will allow them to refine touchpoints, and the appropriate products promoted to regular passengers at each one.